cho_solve#

 The Cholesky decomposing of a symmetric positive-definite matrix with either

-data type stored column-major ordering.
-This matrix can be obtained fromdetkit.cho_factor()
+float64orfloat32data type stored column-major ordering.
+This matrix can be obtained fromdetkit.cho_factor().- Bnumpy.ndarray

-Matrix of the right-had side.
+Matrix of the right-hand side.
 A rectangular matrix with either

-data type stored with row-major or column-major ordering.- shapetuple, default=None
+float64orfloat32data type stored with row-major or column-major ordering.
+However, ifoverwrite=True, thenBshould have column-major ordering only.- shapetuple, default=None

 If True, cho is assumed to be a lower-triangular Cholesky factor \(\mathbf{L}\) such that \(\mathbf{A} = \mathbf{L} \mathbf{L}^{\intercal}\).
 If False, cho is assumed to be an upper-triangular Cholesky factor \(\mathbf{U}\) such that \(\mathbf{A} = \mathbf{U}^{\intercal} \mathbf{U}\).